Trine Dyrholm

-Career
+Early life and education

+Trine Dyrgikn was born in Odense, Denmark.

-When Dyrholm was eight years old, she began performing with the Odense orchestra.
-At the age of 10, she performed in Et juleeventyr (A Christmas Carol) at the Odense Teater and in summer stock in Den Fynske Landsby.
+When she was eight years old, she began performing with the Odense orchestra.
+At the age of 10, she performed in Et juleeventyr (A Christmas Carol) at the Odense Teater and in summer stock in The Funen Village.

 In 1987, at 14 years old, Dyrholm made her breakthrough as the lead singer in Trine & The Moonlighters when the group placed third in the Danish Melodi Grand Prix with the song Danse i måneskin (Dancing in Moonlight).
 After her Grand Prix success, Dyrholm recorded a CD of her own songs.

 Dyrholm attended the Statens Teaterskole (Danish National School of Theatre) from 1991 to 1995.

+Career

 In 1995, she debuted in En skærsommernatsdrøm at Grønnegårds Teatret.
 Dyrholm earned national recognition with her screen debut in the 1990 teenage romance Springflod for which she received the 1991 Bodil Award for Best Actress.
 That same year, she earned glowing reviews for her role in the TV production of Hosekrammeren.

-Thereafter she appeared in Morten Lorentzen's films Casanova (1990) and Cecilie (1991), and then Thomas Vinterberg's De største helte (The Greatest Heroes) in 1996.
+She appeared in Morten Lorentzen's films Casanova (1990) and Cecilie (1991), and then Thomas Vinterberg's De største helte (The Greatest Heroes) in 1996.
 In 1998, Dyrholm played the role of the hotel maid in the first Dogme 95 film, Festen (The Celebration).

-In 2004, Dyrholm played the role of Kate in Kim Fupz Aakeson's drama Forbrydelser (International title: In Your Hands) for which she won both the Bodil Award and the Robert Award.
+In 2004, Dyrholm played the role of Kate in Kim Fupz Aakeson's drama Forbrydelser (In Your Hands) for which she won both the Robert Award for Best Actress in a Leading Role, as well as a Bodil Award.
 In 2005, Dyrholm again received the Bodil for her leading role in the thriller Fluerne på væggen (Flies on the Wall).
-The following year, Dyrholm again won both the Bodil and Robert awards for the quirky satire En Soap.
+The following year, Dyrholm again won both Robert and Bodil Awards for the quirky satire En Soap.
 In 2007, Trine Dyrholm was again nominated for both the Bodil and Robert awards for her supporting role in Simon Staho's film Daisy Diamond.